The Girl’s Guide to Homelessness by Briana Karp

 It is difficult to call her homeless.
 Homelessness has been burned into our collective minds to be the bag lady pushing a shopping cart filled with her worldly possessions or a bum lying under a stairwell asleep.
 Homeless are the people sleeping in mission houses at night, often crowded and often mentally ill.
 A young woman, living in her inherited truck and trailer, spending extravagant sums on international plane tickets and European trips, does not invoke an image of homelessness.
 She begs to differ – LOUDLY.

 I was very torn about this book.
 If it is true, Briana’s story is compelling and needs to be told.
 If it is even partly fabricated, I didn’t want any part; reading or reviewing.
 Conflicted, I checked every cited website and Googled many names.
 Much of what is in the book is also documented on the Internet, sometimes in several versions and authors.
 Still, the Internet can be dangerously deceptive as well as a treasure trove of interesting facts.
 Most troubling was not being able to find the two most important websites in this story.
-Boyfriend Matt’s is now a parked page for mortgage loans while Briana’s was turned into a sales page for her book.
+Boyfriend Matt’s is now a parked page for an unsecured loan for bad credit while Briana’s was turned into a sales page for her book.
 Wouldn’t the publisher have researchers and lawyers fact-checking their fingers to the bone?
 Would the publisher knowingly print Briana’s story if they couldn’t verify everything?

 Having been a social worker and knowing much about abuse and homelessness thanks to the profession, I thought Briana led a fantastical life, survived barriers small and large and nearly every form of harm one can imagine.
 She was forced to work at age 12 and drive.
 She was mentally and physically abused and though it is only a small mention, Briana states she was sexually abused at least once during those missing years of age 18 to 22.
 Briana has suffered sudden job loss, the end of unemployment without a new job, nearly dying in freezing weather and homelessness.
 This is way too much for one person to handle, especially at such a young age, yet handle it she did.
 After speaking with Briana a couple of times, through email, I believe she wrote the story of her life as she saw it, told a good, compelling story, and has weathered her trials admirably without any major psychological scars.
 I find that to be a miracle.
 Whether she experienced homelessness or just a really bad “apartment” (she was paying rent for the RV on the friend’s farm), I suspect will be debated for some time.
 Regardless, Briana Karp is a strong advocate for the homeless.
 A position too few undertake.